 The experience paid off.
 Moving into a modest rent-stabilized building on Harlem’s world-famous 125th Street in 1990, Smith started Smitty’s Inner-City with $18,000 in personal savings and a $50,000 refinancing loan.
 The money, explains Smith, was needed to buy equipment, a delivery truck and meat.
 Before making such a bold career move, however, he bent the ears of several industry contacts.
 Among them were Calvin Copeland, owner of Copeland’s, and Sylvia Woods, owner of Sylvia’s, two of Harlem’s most celebrated soul food restaurants.
 “Both assured me that the timing was right for my company and that there was a need for it,” Smith said at the time.

-In 2004, Mr. Smith decided to close the business and move back home to North Carolina where he was raised and born.
+In 2004, Mr. Smith decided to close the business and move back home to Tennessee where he was raised and born.